Pilar, Surigao del Norte: Religion

 Almost all inhabitant are Christians and majority follows Roman Catholicism.
 Pilar is a parish under the Roman Catholic Diocese of Surigao.
 The town got its name from its patron saint, Our Lady of the Pillar.

 Language

 Surigaonon is the local language.
 Cebuano, Filipino and English are also understood.

 Economy

 The town's economy is largely based on fishing and agriculture.
 Major agricultural produce are rice and coconut (copra).

 Tourism

 Various homestay facilities are available in town for tourists.

 Magpupungko Lagoons and Rock Formations

 Magpupungko is the most popular tourist destination in Pilar.
 It is famous for its lagoons which can only be seen during low tide.
-It also features picturesque limestone rock formations.
+It also features picturesque limestone rock formations, the most prominent of which is a large balancing rock from where the name "Magpupungko" comes from.
+It means "the one who sits", from the root word pungkò ("to sit in a squatting position").

 Other Beaches and Rock Formations

 Other areas that can be explored by tourists are Taglungnan Beach and Tagbayanga Islets, which are across town proper and can be reach in 15–20 minutes by boat ride.
 Other beaches are Lukod Beach and Caridad Beach.